Frequently Asked Questions

 Q: Can I bring my spouse or significant other with me on match outings?

-A: The only people who should go on your outings with Little should be those in the match party.
+A: The only people who should go on your outings with your Little should be those in the match party.
 If you are matched one-to-one, then only you should participate; if you are in a couples match, then only the two in the match party should attend.
 As the relationship grows, Bigs and Littles generally get to meet and know each other’s family members, and enjoy time together on occasion.
 However, the priority is for each Little to be the focus of the relationship and to know that time with the Big(s) usually belongs to him or her.

 Q: How does JBBBSLA train Bigs for the mentoring experience?